lit/lit.dev/packages/lit-dev-content/site/guide/templates/overview.md

 {% endtodo %}

 Lit templates are written using JavaScript template literals tagged with the `html` tag.
-The contents of the literal are mostly plain, declarative, HTML:
+The contents of the literal are mostly plain, declarative, [HTML](/guide/templates/html):

 ```js
 html`<h1>Hello World</h1>`
 ```

+The static string content of a template must be [well-formed HTML](/guide/templates/html#well-formed).
 You can add dynamic content to your templates with [expressions](/guide/templates/expressions).
 Expressions are denoted with the standard JavaScript syntax for expressions in template literals:

 ```js
 html`<h1>Hello ${name}</h1>`